dogweather/forkful/content/en/java/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger means employing a tool to test and fix bugs in your code.
-Programmers do it to understand the flow of their applications, pinpoint the sources of errors, and verify logic under execution.

 ## How to:
 Let's say you've got a simple Java program that's acting up, and you can't figure out why.
 Here’s how you’d fire up a debugger using Eclipse, one of the popular IDEs for Java development: